 The first compliance obligations for EMIR came into force in mid-March 2013 with the adoption of certain regulatory technical standards and implementing technical standards which included timely confirmations.
 Risk mitigation techniques for uncleared OTC derivatives became effective September 15, 2013 and comprised ISDA portfolio reconciliation, dispute resolution and disclosure protocol.
 The trade reporting for OTC derivative contracts to be reported to a Trade Repository ("TR") came into effect in phases during February to August 2014.
 By February 2017, all OTC derivative contracts entered into before or after August 16, 2012 and no longer outstanding as of February 12, 2014 are to be reported to a TR.
 In October 2014, the European Commission adopted its first "equivalence" decisions for the regulatory regimes of central counterparties in Australia, Hong Kong, Japan and Singapore.
-The central counterparties in these third country jurisdictions will be able to obtain recognition in the EU and can therefore be used by market participants to clear standardized OTC derivatives as required by EU legislation, while remaining subject solely to the regulation and supervision of their home jurisdiction.
-In July 2013, the European Commission and the CFTC announced the "Path Forward" on the alignment of OTC derivatives regulations between the two jurisdictions.
+The central counterparties in these third country jurisdictions will be able to obtain recognition in the EU and can therefore be used by market participants to clear standardized OTC derivatives as required by EU legislation, while remaining subject solely to the regulation and supervision of their home jurisdictions.
 For the EU, this involves the implementation of EMIR and proposed amendments to the European Commission's Markets in Financial Instruments Directive ("MiFID").